What is MonthlyCup made of?

 Most people who experience problems with yeast infections feel that it gets better with a menstrual cup rather than traditional sanitary items.
 Just make sure that you are using a perfume free, intimate soap and that you have clean hands when handling your cup.

-If you get a yeast infection while using your cup, it is usually because of soap residue.
+If you get a yeast infection while using your period cup, it is usually because of soap residue.
 Make sure to always rinse the cup properly.

 The cup should never be used while you have an infection.

 Over time, your menstrual cup will be discoloured due to the hemoglobin in your blood.
 If you rinse the cup in cold water before washing it, you reduce the risk of discolouration.
 You can also clean the cup with a soft sponge and some soap to remove the discolouration.
-Turn the cup inside out for easier access.
+Turn the period cup inside out for easier access.
 Discolourations does not affect the functionality of the cup.

 One of the big advantages of using a menstrual cup is that it does not dry you out.
 This means that for most people the cup is easy to insert.
 However, if you find it difficult you can use a water based lubricant around the rim of the cup.

 Sometimes trying a different folding technique also helps.
-Always make sure to angle your cup towards your back when you insert it.
+Always make sure to angle your period cup towards your back when you insert it.
 That way it follows the vaginas natural tilt and will slide in to place easier.
-It may take a couple of periods before you learn how the cup works, but we promise – it is worth it!
+It may take a couple of periods before you learn how the menstrual cup works, but we promise – it is worth it!

 If you are having trouble with removing your menstrual cup and you have tried for a while, it might help to take a break.
 Go do something else for a while to let your body relax.
 The cup can not disappear into your body, and it can stay for up to 12 hours – so there is no need to panic!
 If you get stressed, your muscles will tense and it will make it even harder to move the cup.
 So try to relax.